Home of homemade cheese

 “A major advantage of the solution as a sanitiser over chemicals is that microbes can build a resistance to chemicals over time and so higher concentrations are required to maintain effectiveness.
 This does not apply to hypochlorous acid as the solution destroys the cell wall of the microbes.”

-JS Bailey invested in a Toucan Eco Active (10 litres) for factory use, together with a Toucan Eco III (1 litre) unit.
-The solution, which is made in only 20 minutes, effectively kills 99.999% of bacteria, destroying microorganisms, both quickly and comprehensively, while providing protection to water, surfaces, fabrics and people.
+JS Bailey invested in a Toucan Eco Active (10 litres) for factory use, together with a Toucan Eco 3 (1 litre) unit.
+The solution, which is made in only 20 minutes, effectively kills more than 99.99% of microorganisms, both quickly and comprehensively, while providing protection to water, surfaces, fabrics and people.

 How it works